Who is Cape (Ins) Services Limited?

 We only share your information if we are satisfied that our partners or suppliers have sufficient measures in place to protect your information in the same way that we do.

-As a company within the ARMCo group of companies we may share information with associated companies within our group where we believe they can contribute to a competitive bespoke financial solution.
+As a partnership with other companies we may share information with associated companies where we believe they can contribute to a competitive bespoke financial solution.

 You understand that we may disclose the information you provide to relevant other parties for the purposes described in this Notice.